awslabs/multi-model-server/docs/server.md

 mxnet-model-server --models name=model_location
 ```

 `--models` is the only required argument.
 You can pass one or more models in a key value pair format: `name` you want to call the model and `model_location` for the local file path or URI to the model.
 The name is what appears in your REST API's endpoints.
 In the first example we used `squeezenet_v1.1` for the name, e.g. `mxnet-model-server --models squeezenet_v1.1=...`, and accordingly the predict endpoint was called by `http://127.0.0.1:8080/squeezenet_v1.1/predict`.
 In the first example this was `squeezenet=https://s3.amazonaws.com/mms-models/squeezenet_v1.1.model`.
-Alternatively, we could have downloaded the file and used a local file path like `squeezenet=mms_models/squeezenet_v1.1.model`.
+Alternatively, we could have downloaded the file and used a local file path like `squeezenet=mms_models/squeezenet_v1.1.model` or use the extracted folder `squeezenet=mms_models/squeezenet_v1.1`.

 The rest of these arguments are optional and will have the following defaults:
 * [--port 8080]